Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-Let's make it so that you can remove an element from the list
+Next, let's make it so that you can remove an element from the list
 by double-clicking on it --- for which we use the `dblclick`
 event.
 ***********************************************************